scala-native/scala-native/docs/contrib/compiler.md

 of the LLVM assembly language, so [nir](./nir.md) may be a gentler starting point.

-When working on the compiler plugin you\'ll need to clean the sandbox (or other Scala Native projects) if you want it to be recompiled with the newer version of the compiler plugin.
+When working on the compiler plugin you'll need to clean the sandbox (or other Scala Native projects) if you want it to be recompiled with the newer version of the compiler plugin.
 This can be achieved with: